 3. Stage Presence – There is simply no room for shyness in an audition room.
 Your child will have to walk into a room full of strangers and look them in the eyes.
 Your child has to be okay with being seen.
 Notice how your child responds to attention, ask their teachers how they respond when being called on in class, and ask them to preform for family members to see if they clam up or shine under the pressure.
 If your child is constantly putting on shows for you in the living room, that doesn’t necessarily mean they will do the same when commanded to.
 Work with your child to achieve a level of professionalism that will stand out.
 They will start to understand that when audition time comes, they need to shift into working mode and deliver.
 Have your child introduce themselves when meeting new people or have them perform for people whom they may not be as comfortable around.
 It’s all about stretching that comfort zone.

-All of these points can be practiced at home, however your child can benefit greatly from professional coaching and acting classes for kids.
-You can lay the groundwork, but there will always be a clear separation between the children who are trained and the ones who are not.
+All of these points can be practiced at home, however, your child can benefit greatly from professional coaching and acting classes for kids.
+You can lay the groundwork at home, but there will always be a clear separation between the children who are trained and the ones who are not.
+Providing them with acting classes will give them a leg up when it comes to auditioning time.
 You want to give your child as many tools as possible so that they feel ready and capable of delivering a solid performance.

 You don’t need to spend thousands of dollars a month, but you do need to find an acting coach that your child is comfortable with.
 This may take time, but it will be worth it when you see them start to hone their craft and become little professionals.
 The journey for child actors can be a long and difficult one, and it’s your job to make sure their egos and self-esteem stay intact.
-Focus on delivering a good performance every time, as opposed to booking the job, and be sure to let your child know that you are proud of them no matter what.
-The tools mentioned above are important, but the biggest thing you can give your child is support.
+Focus on delivering a good performance every time, as opposed to booking the job, and be sure to let your child know that you are proud of them no matter if they score the role or not.
+The tools mentioned above in our guide on how to become a child actor are important, but the biggest thing you can give your child is support.
+From the day they enter their first acting class to the day they accept their first Academy Award, your support will be their backbone.

 Nicole E. teaches acting in Glendale, CA. She attended New York Conservatory of Dramatic Arts, and taught classes for International Preforming Arts Academy for two years.
 Learn more about Nicole here!